arachnocid/ObjectImpactFramework/README.md

 - **`chance`**: A number between 0 and 100 representing the percentage chance the rule triggers.
 Defaults to 100 if omitted.

 - **`interactions`**: An integer specifying how many interactions (e.g., hits or activations) are required before the effect triggers.
 Defaults to 1.
-Now works with all event types.

-- **`limit`**: An integer setting the maximum number of times the rule can trigger per object.
+- **`limit`**: An integer setting the maximum number of interactions per object.
 No limit if omitted.
-Now works with all event types.

 - **`questItemStatus`**: An integer specifying quest item status requirements.
 Only works with **ACTIVE** player quests:
   - `0` (default): Object must not be a quest item.